sgchun/nps/README.md

 **Note:**
 * `nps_harmonize_val.job` relies on **qctool** internally.
 The job script may need to be modified to load the module.
 * This script will generate harmonized genotype files named as "chrom*N*.*<cohort_name>*.dosage.gz".
 DatasetTag to designate this files in NPS will be just *<cohort_name>*.
+* Currently, `support/make_fam.sh` produces .fam files with identical FID and IID, which are extracted from .dosage.gz files.